codder-shivam/Data-Structures-/README.md

 In binary search,we look for an element X in a sorted array by first comparing to the midpoint of array.
 If X ia less than the midpoint,then we search the left half of the array.
 If X is greater than the midpoint, then we search the right half of the array.
 We than repeat this process, treating the right and left halves as subarrays Again we compare X to the midpoint of this subarray and then search wether it's left or right side.

-#we repeat this process until we find the X or the subarray has size ZERO.
+We repeat this process until we find the X or the subarray has size ZERO.